What Is Competitive Advantage? + How to Find Your Strategic Edge

 You can develop a strategy around the advantage whenever you can find an edge over your competition.
 More examples of competitive strategy include:

-• Geographic competitive advantage: You may have access to resources others don’t have due to your location.
-For example, you might have a more strategic location that draws in more customers, more accessible access to suppliers, or access to trade routes through rail lines, shipping ports, or airports.
+• Geographic competitive advantage: Your location may give you access to resources others don’t have.
+For example, you might have a more strategic location that draws in more customers, more accessible suppliers, or access to trade routes through rail lines, shipping ports, or airports.

 • Customer service competitive advantage: By providing the best customer service experience, you can stand out from others in your market and build a loyal base of customers who appreciate the help you’ve offered.